Reading Time: 7 minutes

 Confidentiality, privacy, and security have been significant concerns regarding medical health data.
 Especially with the rising security breaches, health data privacy is becoming crucial.

 That’s the reason why brands with personal health data encounters should design a regulatory environment.
-With privacy stipulated by GDPR, CCPA, and HIPAA, most of your privacy work is already cut out for you.
+With privacy stipulated by GDPR, CCPA, and HIPAA, FHIR Server, most of your privacy work is already cut out for you.
 If you are still thinking about designing these privacy regulations and compliance, start by understanding your region-specific healthcare data privacy laws.

 There’s a medium to a high probability that your customer’s digital health data is not secure enough.
 However, as a healthcare brand, if you’re following all the data privacy and security norms then you have safeguarded your customer’s data already.
 Consumer data protection and privacy laws across various geographies ensure that brands protect their customer’s data.
 Here’s how they are doing: